KuhlTime/bachelor-thesis/content/03_z_technology.md

 ### VueJS

 VueJS is a reactive frontend framework that is used to build web applications.
-A **reactive** application keeps variables stored inside a so called "reference".
+A **reactive** application keeps variables stored inside a so-called "reference".
 On any change to that referenced data the (+UI) automatically updates to reflect the changes.
-This averts the need to write complex update routines to change the content that is being displaied to the user.
+This averts the need to write complex update routines to change the content that is being displayed to the user.

 <!-- Who has created Vue? -->
 <!-- React -->